cprewit/bits/README.md

 ## Lazy Load

-The lazy load helper uses another modules apis without a hard dependency on the module.
-If the target module loads the then lazy load will call `onModuleLoad` and `onModuleUnload` respectively.
+The lazy load helper uses another module's APIs without a hard dependency on the module.
+If the target module loads then lazy load will call `onModuleLoad` and `onModuleUnload` respectively.

 ## Messenger

-The messenger subclass provides a `requestListener` manager that allows for an easier api to add listeners to the message center.
+The messenger subclass provides a `requestListener` manager that allows for an easier API to add listeners to the message center.
 All messengers should inherit from this subclass.

 ## Others

 All helpers can be found inside the helpers directory under lib.
 Check out the folder to see what other functions these helpers have.
 In many situations a solution to your problem could already be implemented here.
-Also make sure to check the npm store.
+Also make sure to check the NPM store.
 NPM has thousands of additional helper objects.

 ---

 # Development

 BITS 2.x is a Node.js v6.x application.
-To installed Node.js on your machine visit the <a href="https://nodejs.org/en/" target="_blank">Node.js</a> website.
+To install Node.js on your machine visit the <a href="https://nodejs.org/en/" target="_blank">Node.js</a> website.
 The <a href="https://yarnpkg.com/" target="_blank">yarn</a> package manager is used to install node packages.
 BITS 2.x also uses <a href="https://bower.io/" target="_blank">bower</a> package manager for UI package dependencies.
 To setup the development environment install Node.js v6.x and run the npm `build` script.

 ``` bash
 # Install Node.js v6.x python-crypto python-serial python-netifaces python-magic